 - Launch a video conference from Canvas:

-- Canvas Discussions and Sakai Forums let you and students post questions, replies and comments.
+- Canvas Discussions let you and students post questions, replies and comments.

 - Create a folder for each class in Google Drive.
 Move Google Meet videos to that folder.
 LITS created a guide for Sharing a Recording of a Google Meet Guide with basic information on how to share a recording.
 Alternatively, you can download the videos to your device and upload them to YouTube.